viktorinawhite/wyc/pages/about.md

 # Look in _includes/feature for options to easily add features to the page
 ---

-{% include feature/jumbotron.html objectid="uw42777" %}
+{% include feature/jumbotron.html objectid="uw42771" %}

-{% include feature/nav-menu.html sections="About the Collection;About the Project" %}
+{% include feature/nav-menu.html sections="About the Project;About the Collection" %}

+## About the Project

+This digital exhibit was designed to satisfy Viktorina White's Master of Library and Information Science capstone requirement.
+The project sponsor is John Bolcer, Walter L. and Rosemary S. Berg Endowed University Archivist, from the Unviversity of Washington Special Collections.

 ## About the Collection